koblas/skitoy/content/post/2017-01-02-opencv-and-juypter-docker.md

 		plt.show()

-Relizing that a lot of what I was doing was iterative development were I wanted to see intermediate results, decided that it would make more sense to move to Juypter Notbook development so I created the following docker:
+Relizing that a lot of what I was doing was iterative development were I wanted to see intermediate results, decided that it would make more sense to move to Jupyter Notbook development so I created the following docker:

-# Moving to Juypter
+# Moving to Jupyter

 Create a `Dockerfile`